ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 <pre><code>
 Set-ExecutionPolicy Unrestricted -Scope Process
 </code></pre>
-Answer `y` to the prompt to allow the following scripts to execute.
+Answer <code>y</code> to the prompt to allow the following scripts to execute.
 </div>
 <h2>Analytical Dataset Creation</h2>
 This section simulates input data and performs preprocessing and feature engineering to create the analytical dataset.